 - Halved macarons

 Preheat oven to 350 degrees.
 In a large bowl or stand mixer, beat together egg, butter, and sugar until very well combined.
 Add flour and vanilla, mix until a thick dough forms.
 Turn ¼ of the dough out between two pieces of parchment paper.
-Place dough on top of GoodCook pizza pan, and cut edges.
+Place dough on top of the Sweet Creations 16-inch Textured Nonstick Pizza Pan, and cut edges.
 Place in freezer for 5 minutes, and then immediately Bake 10-14 minutes or until edges are just barely browned.
 Allow to cool.

 For the frosting, place butter in a medium bowl with an electric mixer and beat until creamy.
 Beat in vanilla.
-Sprinkle in powdered sugar, one half cup at a time, beating well and scraping sides of bowl often.
+Sprinkle in powdered sugar, 1/2 cup at a time, beating well and scraping sides of bowl often.
 Add milk, 1 tsp at a time until desired consistency is reached.

 Spread frosting over cookie pizza and generously top with strawberries, blueberries, and halved macarons.